Solar PV Panels

 There are three key issues to consider when looking at the ethical performance of solar photovoltaic (PV) panel manufacturers: controversial activities, toxics in manufacture and disposal, and workers’ rights in production supply chains.

 Because the panel subsidies are not available for DIY installations you are unlikely to buy direct from any of the companies on the table.
 As the customer though you will be able to specify in most cases the product you want, and we have covered the issue of installation under Practical Issues below.
-More information about the feed-in tariff itself appears in the Solar PV and Wind Turbines pdf which also includes information on the Renewable Heat Initiative.

 Unlike the wind turbine manufacturers which are mainly small specialist companies, PV manufacturers include some of the biggest companies in the world.
 BP’s reputation, following the huge Gulf of Mexico pollution incident, appears beyond redemption, and its solar panel offerings are unlikely to capture the attention of many ethical shoppers.